+- 1. New Homes

+- a) 110 Homes.

+- 2. Connections and Highways

-- Enhance bus routes adjacent to the site. - Provide traffic calming measures to reinforce the existing 30mph speed limit on the A608.
+- a) Enhance bus routes adjacent to or within the site.

+- 3. Green Infrastructure

-- Enhance Green Infrastructure corridors by linking areas of Brinsley to north and west and D H Lawrence country to the east (including Vine Cottage and routes past the Headstocks to Eastwood). - Provide SuDS and additional planting to the south of the residential allocation and make this area a publically accessible amenity space. - Retain hedgerows and incorporate these into any landscaping scheme.
+- a) Enhance Green Infrastructure corridors by linking areas of Brinsley to the north and west and D H Lawrence country to the east (including Vine Cottage and routes past the Headstocks to Eastwood).

+- b) Provide SuDS and additional planting to the south of the residential allocation as shown on Map 22.

+- 4. Heritage:

-Preserve Conserve the setting of St James the Great Church including open vistas towards the Headstocks.
+- a) Preserve Conserve the setting of St James the Great Church including open vistas towards the Headstocks.

 1. Mitigate highways impact on the wider road network to ensure that congestion is not made worse than currently exists.
+Sustainable transport measures will be fully utilised to reduce reliance on the private car.
+Where there are residual cumulative impacts on the highways network these should be mitigated to ensure that they are not severe.